singuerinc/artstagram/README.md

 # ArtStationgram

-App that displays the ArtStation projects in a similar way that Instagram does.
+Unofficial ArtStation client with an Instagram like feed.

 ![](./screen-01.png)
 ![](./screen-02.png)